Helmholtz-UFZ/saqc/sphinxdoc/cook_books/MultivariateFlagging.rst

 The variables *SAK254* and *Turbidity* show drifting behavior originating from dirt, that accumulates on the light sensitive sensor surfaces over time.
 The effect, the dirt accumulation has on the measurement values, is assumed to be properly described by an exponential model.
 The Sensors are cleaned periodocally, resulting in a periodical reset of the drifting effect.
-The Dates and Times of the maintenance events are input to the :py:meth:`~saqc.SaQC.correctDrift`, that will correct the data in between any two such maintenance intervals.
+The Dates and Times of the maintenance events are input to the method :py:meth:`~saqc.SaQC.correctDrift`, that will correct the data in between any two such maintenance intervals.

 .. doctest:: exampleMV